omise/challenges/README.md

 # Omise Code Challenges

-This repository houses Omise's interviewing code challenges.
-These are small hands-on projects that are very relevant to the tasks you will be working on at Omise.
+This repository houses the code challenges for Omise, OmiseGO & GO.Exchange.
+These are small hands-on projects that are very relevant to the tasks you will be working on at us.

 ### Ground Rules